 at 2.05 mi

 .
 The final stretch offers great views of the Valley.
-It often feels quiet and surreal
+With exception of busy weekends in season it is quiet and surreal

 .
-The trail ends at 2.4 mi where it intersects Summit Road the second time.
-Which is also a "t" junction with National Trail
+The trail ends at 2.4 mi where it intersects Summit Road the second time as a "T" junction with the National Trail.

 This hike is listed as One-Way.
 When you hike several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the